Juliusolsson05/Juliusolsson05/README.md

 - **Database Management Systems:** Firebase, MSSQL
 - **Essential Tools:** Git, Visual Studio Code, JetBrains IDE, Adobe Creative Suite

+## 🚀 Supercharge Your VS Code Experience: My Curated Extensions List

+As a seasoned developer, I've primarily chosen **Visual Studio Code** as my go-to IDE and have spent considerable time exploring various extensions.
+Over the years, I've curated a collection of extensions that have greatly enhanced my productivity and efficiency.

+I've decided to share this selection with the community in the hopes that it might prove beneficial to others.
+I've uploaded my preferred set of extensions in an `extensions.json` file, which is available in my personal repository.

+If you're interested in adopting my workflow, simply follow these steps:

+1. **Download the file:** Navigate to my repository and download the `extensions.json` file.
+2. **Open in VS Code:** Once downloaded, open the file in Visual Studio Code.
+3. **Install the extensions:** Upon opening the file, VS Code will automatically recommend the extensions listed in the file for installation.

+Feel free to experiment with these extensions and see if they enhance your coding experience as much as they have mine!

 ## 🌱 Growth Mindset and Curiosity

 In this rapidly evolving digital era, I believe in maintaining a growth mindset and staying abreast of the newest trends in web development.
 My current educational pursuits involve deep-diving into Angular and React, as well as acquainting myself with the fascinating realm of serverless architecture.
 Additionally, I'm deeply intrigued by UX design and user-centered development methodologies, and constantly strive to integrate these elements into my work.